sinibida/my-baekjoon/README.md

 - Environment to run a script in your favorite language.
   - e.g.: `g++` for C++

+## Commands

+Use `just -l/--list` for a brief summary of the available commands.

 ## Adding Templates

 1. create directory with *template name* inside `./templates`